MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/docs/sphinx/background.rst

 Calculating a full Fréchet distance matrix :math:`D_{ij} = \delta(P_i,
-P_j)` just requires more book-keeping in order to perform the above steps for the cartesian product of all trajectories :math:`P_i \times P_j`.
+P_j)` just requires more book-keeping in order to perform the above steps for the Cartesian product of all trajectories :math:`P_i \times P_j`.